 When you earn interest in a CD account, Santander will credit the interest to your account.
 You can then withdraw all that interest when your CD reaches maturity.
 You also have the option to credit the interest to another account with the bank (like a high-interest savings account, checking account or money market account), or Santander can mail you the interest payment as a check.
 If you want to keep track of how much interest your CD is earning, you can choose to receive monthly account statements.
 Statements are available through the mail and electronically.

 When your CD matures, Santander gives you a seven-day grace period to make any changes to your account.
 You can withdraw funds, add funds or even close your account without paying any penalties.
 This is the only time that you can withdraw money without paying a penalty.
 If you don’t make any changes during the grace period, Santander will automatically renew your account for another CD of the same term length.
-The interest rate on the new CD will depend on the current available rates.
+The interest rate on the new CD will depend on the currently available rates.

 If you want to withdraw your principal from a CD before it reaches maturity, you will pay an early withdrawal penalty.
 The penalty you pay depends on the length and type of your CD.
 Retail CDs of one year or less in length have a penalty of three months’ interest.
 CDs over one year but less than five years in length have a penalty of six months’ interest.
 A CD with a term over five years has a penalty of one year’s interest.
 The penalty is based on the amount of the principal you withdraw.
 So if you withdraw $1,000 from a six-month CD, you will pay three months’ interest on $1,000.